 We started with considering key user tasks and mapped out the steps that a user would take in that process.
 Then, we created a couple of dialogues – potential pathways that a user could take when undertaking that task.
 We didn’t know exactly how the user would navigate through the task, but we mapped out the happy path first.
 Then we mapped out some alternative paths should the user decide to follow a different route.

 Once we had created the flows, we started to list the responses ‘Amy’ would need to make (system prompts) to guide users through that task.
-It was also important to have some error or repair responses (see the Google paper on errors in conversation) ready to help the user get back on track should they go off in a direction we had not anticipated.
+It was also important to have some error or repair responses (see the Google paper on errors in conversation(this will open in a new window)) ready to help the user get back on track should they go off in a direction we had not anticipated.

 Our dialogue flows became a decision tree outlining different potential routes users could take and helping us understand what system prompts and error responses we needed to have ready to test.

 How did we get on? – “Pure magic”

 Our intentions with this session was to run through the process of setting up a voice usability test.
 However, we got some interesting feedback not only on ‘Amy’, but also on voice usability testing itself, for example:

 - People who were used to dealing with voice apps spoke to Amy differently from those who hadn’t engaged in a voice experience before.